Vienna Circle: History

-The "First Vienna Circle" (1907–1912)
+First Vienna Circle (1907–1912)

 The pre-history of the Vienna Circle began with meetings on the philosophy of science and epistemology from 1908 on, promoted by Philipp Frank, Hans Hahn and Otto Neurath.

 Hans Hahn, the oldest of the three (1879–1934), was a mathematician.
 He received his degree in mathematics in 1902.
 Afterwards he studied under the direction of Ludwig Boltzmann in Vienna and David Hilbert, Felix Klein and Hermann Minkowski in Göttingen.
 In 1905 he received the Habilitation in mathematics.
 He taught at Innsbruck (1905–1906) and Vienna (from 1909).

 Otto Neurath (1882–1945) studied mathematics, political economy, and history in Vienna and Berlin.
 From 1907 to 1914 he taught in Vienna at the Neue Wiener Handelsakademie (Viennese Commercial Academy).
 Neurath married Olga, Hahn's sister, in 1911.

 Philipp Frank, the youngest of the group (1884–1966), studied physics at Göttingen and Vienna with Ludwig Boltzmann, David Hilbert and Felix Klein.
 From 1912, he held the chair of theoretical physics in the German University in Prague.

 Their meetings were held in Viennese coffeehouses from 1907 onward.
 Frank remembered:

-A number of further authors were discussed in the meetings such as Brentano, Meinong, Helmholtz, Hertz, Husserl, Freud, Russell, Whitehead, Lenin and Frege.
+A number of further authors were discussed in the meetings such as Franz Brentano, Alexius Meinong, Hermann von Helmholtz, Heinrich Hertz, Edmund Husserl, Sigmund Freud, Bertrand Russell, Alfred North Whitehead, Vladimir Lenin and Gottlob Frege.

 Presumably the meetings stopped in 1912, when Frank went to Prague, to hold the chair of theoretical physics left vacant by Albert Einstein.
 Hahn left Vienna during World War I and returned in 1921.

-The formative years (1918–1924)
+Formative years (1918–1924)

 The formation of the Vienna Circle began with Hahn returning to Vienna in 1921.
 Together with the mathematician Kurt Reidemeister he organized seminars on Ludwig Wittgenstein's Tractatus logico-philosophicus and on Whitehead and Russell's Principia Mathematica.

 With the support of Hahn, Moritz Schlick was appointed to the chair of philosophy of the inductive sciences at the University of Vienna in 1922 – the chair formerly held by Ernst Mach and partly by Boltzmann.
 Schlick had already published two important works Raum und Zeit in die gegenwärtigen Physik (Space and Time in contemporary Physics) in 1917 and Allgemeine Erkenntnislehre (General Theory of Knowledge) in 1918.

 Immediately after Schlick's arrival in Vienna, he organized discussions with the mathematicians around Hahn.
 In 1924 Schlick's students Friedrich Waismann and Herbert Feigl suggested to their teacher a sort of regular "evening circle".
 From winter term 1924 on regular meetings were held at the Institute of Mathematics in Vienna's Boltzmanngasse 5 on personal invitation by Schlick.
 These discussions can be seen as the beginning of the Vienna Circle.